Restitutor-Orbis/Opus-Luna/README.md

 Currently supported languages for the calender are Spanish, Danish, and English.
 This is detected by your browser's set language.

-The search bar supports a few commands like ".img <text>" for searching google images and ".wiki <text>" for searching wikipedia.
+The search bar supports a few commands like ".img 'text'" for searching google images and ".wiki 'text'" for searching wikipedia.

  ## Customize wallpapers
  Simply drag your cursor to the rop right.
 These images are stored in your local storage, so they are saved for your next visit.